irods/irods_client_fuse/README.md

 - `-o <fuse_args>`: fuse-specific parameters

 2) Enabling/disabling features
-- `-onocache`: Disable all caching features (Buffered IO, Preload, Metadata Cache)
+- `--nocache`: Disable all caching features (Buffered IO, Preload, Metadata Cache)
-- `-onopreload`: Disable Preload feature that pre-fetches file blocks in advance.
+- `--nopreload`: Disable Preload feature that pre-fetches file blocks in advance.
 By default, the preload is turned on.
-- `-onocachemetadata`: Disable metadata caching feature.
+- `--nocachemetadata`: Disable metadata caching feature.
 By default, the metadata cacheing is turned on.
-- `-oconnreuse`: Set to reuse network connections for performance.
+- `--connreuse`: Set to reuse network connections for performance.
 This may provide inconsistent metadata with mysql-backed iCAT.
 By default, connections are not reused.

 3) Other configurations
-- `-omaxconn <num_conn>`: Set max number of network connection to be established at the same time.
+- `--maxconn <num_conn>`: Set max number of network connection to be established at the same time.
 By default, this is set to 10.
-- `-oblocksize <block_size>`: Set block size at data transfer.
+- `--blocksize <block_size>`: Set block size at data transfer.
 All transfer is made in a block-level for performance.
 By default, this is set to 1048576(1MB).
-- `-oconntimeout <timeout_in_seconds>`: Set timeout of a network connection.
+- `--conntimeout <timeout_in_seconds>`: Set timeout of a network connection.
    After the timeout, idle connections will be automatically closed.
 By default, this is set to 300(5 minutes).
-- `-oconnkeepalive <interval_in_seconds>`: Set interval of keepalive requests.
+- `--connkeepalive <interval_in_seconds>`: Set interval of keepalive requests.
    For every keepalive interval, keepalive message is sent to iCAT to keep network connections live.
 By default, this is set to 180(3 minutes).
-- `-oconncheckinterval <interval_in_seconds>`: Set intervals of connection timeout check.
+- `--conncheckinterval <interval_in_seconds>`: Set intervals of connection timeout check.
 For every check intervals, all connections established are checked to figure out if they are timed-out.
 By default, this is set to 10(10 seconds).
-- `-oapitimeout <timeout_in_seconds>`: Set timeout of iRODS client API calls.
+- `--apitimeout <timeout_in_seconds>`: Set timeout of iRODS client API calls.
    If an API call does not respond before the timeout, the API call and the network connection associated with are killed.
 By default, this is set to 90(90 seconds).
-- `-opreloadblocks <num_blocks>`: Set the number of blocks pre-fetched.
+- `--preloadblocks <num_blocks>`: Set the number of blocks pre-fetched.
 By default, this is set to 3 (next 3 blocks in advance).
-- `-ometadatacachetimeout <timeout_in_seconds>`: Set timeout of a metadata cache.
+- `--metadatacachetimeout <timeout_in_seconds>`: Set timeout of a metadata cache.
 Metadata caches are invalidated after the timeout.
 By default, this is set to 180(3 minutes).

 For example, following command will 1) reuse connections, 2) prefetch next 5 blocks and 3) set timeout of metadata cache to 1 hour.
 ```
-irodsFs -oconnreuse -opreloadblocks 5 -ometadatacachetimeout 3600 yourMountPoint
+irodsFs --connreuse --preloadblocks 5 --metadatacachetimeout 3600 yourMountPoint
 ```

 An example of using ticket is:
 ```
-irodsFs -oconnreuse -t yourTicket -w dataDirectory yourMountPoint
+irodsFs --connreuse -t yourTicket -w dataDirectory yourMountPoint
 ```